Report on Government Services 2024

 The workforce by age group and staff attrition measures should be considered together.
 Each provides a different perspective on the changing profile of the ambulance workforce.
 These data should also be considered in conjunction with data on the:

 - number of students enrolled in accredited paramedic training courses (table 11A.10)

 - availability of paramedics and response locations, which show that for some jurisdictions, there can be a large proportion of volunteers or volunteer ambulance locations (tables 11A.2 and 11A.4).

 These measures are not a substitute for a full workforce analysis that allows for migration, trends in full-time work and expected demand increases.
 They can, however, indicate that further attention should be given to workforce sustainability.

 Supporting data on student enrolments in accredited paramedic training courses are available in table 11A.10.
-Following a peak in 2019 of 341.9 enrolments nationally per million people, 2020 reported the lowest rate over the nine years of available data (261.8 enrolments per million people).
-The 2021 rate increased to 300.6 enrolments per million people.
+Enrolments peaked in 2019 with 342.3 enrolments nationally per million people, while there were 292.4 enrolments per million in 2022-23.

 6. Expenditure per person

 'Expenditure per person’ is a proxy indicator of governments’ objective to provide emergency medical care, pre-hospital and out-of-hospital care, and transport services in an efficient manner.